Sdztrk/Student-Registration/README.md

 # Description
-Every new student which will be added into the student list array will be displayed in the student table
+Every new student which will be added into the student list array will be displayed in the student table.

 ## Student Registration